Alia VinsonPartnerAllen Boone Humphries Robinson LLP

-Ms. Vinson’s practice focuses on public finance, urban development law, and local government regulation.
-She works with special purpose districts, such as municipal utility districts (including master planned communities), water authorities, local government corporations, and management districts, both in the role of general counsel and bond counsel.
-She has a particular interest in long term water supply planning, water infrastructure development, water conservation and reuse projects, and the development of park and recreational facilities, including the bayou greenways project.
+Ms. Vinson’s practice focuses on public finance, urban development law and local government regulation.
+She works with special purpose districts, such as municipal utility districts (including master planned communities), water authorities, local government corporations, management districts, TlRZs and redevelopment authorities, both in the role of general counsel and bond counsel.
+She has a particular interest in long term water supply planning, water infrastructure development, water conservation and reuse projects, flood control infrastructure and flood planning, and the development of park and recreational facilities.
 Ms. Vinson has also worked on economic development matters (including developing 380 agreements with municipalities) and toll road authorities (on toll roads and other transportation projects).

 Education and Professional Background.
 University of Chicago, The Law School (J.D.
 2002); University of Chicago, The College (B.A.
 1999).
 Prior to joining the firm, Ms. Vinson’s practice focused on federal and international tax planning.
 Admitted to practice: Illinois, 2002; Texas, 2004.